fanduel-oss/refract/docs/recipes/replacing-connect.md

 This recipe will show you how you can replace `connect` from the `react-redux` package using Refract.
 The syntax is not as compact as `connect`, but it has several benefits:

-*   You have full control over when children are rendered: the required selectors don't have to be re-computed every single time, you can lazy load selectors, ...
+*   You have full control over when children are rendered: the required selectors don't have to be re-computed every single time or loaded upfront (you can lazy load selectors)
 *   You can leverage Refract to handle other effects (network requests, analytics, etc.)
 *   You can mix it with other data sources (props, other external sources)